danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.getDefaultProfilePhotoEmojis.html" name="account.getDefaultProfilePhotoEmojis">Get a set of suggested custom emoji stickers that can be used as profile picture: account.getDefaultProfilePhotoEmojis</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getadminids-array" name="getAdminIds">Get admin IDs (equal to the report peers): getAdminIds</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getadminids-array" name="getAdminIds">Get admin IDs (equal to all user report peers): getAdminIds</a>

 * <a href="messages.getArchivedStickers.html" name="messages.getArchivedStickers">Get all archived stickers: messages.getArchivedStickers</a>